AndrewEllis93/Print-Tuning-Guide/articles/first_layer_squish.md

     - Manually adjust your `switch_offset` based on how much extra you had to baby step.
         - Higher value = more squish
         - Lower value = less squish
+    - If your value is straying too far from your switch's theoretical `switch_offset` (usually 0.5), there may be another issue at play.
+Values of 0.4-0.6 are fairly normal (for the standard Omron switches).

 <sup>* Requires a semi-recent version of Klipper.</sup>
 ## Print Examples